 * * *

-If you are looking for safer cookware and are hearing about ceramic cookware for the first time, here is some info:
+If you are looking for quality cookware and are hearing about cast iron cookware for the first time, here is some info:

-- Built to withstand extreme temperatures so you can take it directly from the oven to the freezer.
-It can be safely used to cook food in the oven, on the stove, in the microwave, toaster oven, or broiler, and can be stored in the freezer or refrigerator.
-It can even used to serve food directly on the dinner table.
+- Built to withstand extreme temperatures so you can use it in the oven or stove top or fridge.
+It can be safely used to cook food in the oven, on the stove, or broiler, and can be stored in the refrigerator.
+It can even used to serve food directly on the dinner table, because it’s so pretty.

 - Environmentally friendly